Stimulated cooling of molecules on multiple rovibrational transitions with coherent pulse trains

 While laser cooling is one of the key techniques of modern atomic physics~\cite{MinLet87Book,MetStr99Book, BerMal10_Book}, neutral molecules are notoriously challenging to cool to ultracold temperatures.
 To accomplish this feat one must exercise precise control over a multitude of internal degrees of freedom.
 A breakthrough in molecular cooling techniques --- even for diatomic molecules --- is anticipated to enable substantial progress in quantum information processing~\cite{DeM02}, matter-wave interferometric sensors~\cite{DutJaaMey05}, quantum-controlled chemical reactions~\cite{BalDal01} and precision measurements~\cite{KozLab95, BarMarRyc02,BodGiaDal02}.

 To date, the coldest samples of diatomic molecules were obtained by assembling them from ultracold atoms via photo- or magneto- association.
-This approach produced a gas of ground-state polar molecules near quantum degeneracy~\cite{NiOspMir08}.
+This approach produced a gas of ground-state polar molecules near quantum degeneracy~\cite{NiOspMir08,HecNagGri04}.
 However, so far only bialkali molecules have been produced in this way, and the number of molecules produced is fairly small ($\sim 10^4$).
+Deceleration of the ensembles of cold molecules in electrostatic Stark decelerators has been demonstrated \cite{BetFloBer00,BetHenRoi02}.
+Recently there has been demonstrated the Sisyphus cooling of polyatomic molecules \cite{ZepEngGlo12}.
 Direct laser cooling of molecules could yield substantially larger samples for a wider range of species.

 In traditional Doppler cooling the radiative force originates from momentum transfer to atoms from a laser field and subsequent spontaneous emission in random directions.
 Repeating this optical cycle tens of thousands of times can slow down thermal beams and cool atomic samples down to the Doppler limit (typically mK).
 Unfortunately, most atoms and all molecules can radiatively decay to a multitude of states.
 Exciting population from all these lower-energy states requires a large number of lasers, which makes the conventional scheme impractical.
-Only for a narrow class of molecules with highly-diagonal Franck-Condon overlaps (i.e., ``near-cycling'' electronic transitions), this branching problem can be mitigated~\cite{StuSawWangYe08,ShuBarGle09}.
+Only for a narrow class of molecules with highly-diagonal Franck-Condon overlaps (i.e., ``near-cycling'' electronic transitions), this branching problem can be mitigated~\cite{StuSawWangYe08,ShuBarGle09,BarShuNor12}.